DeveloperYouSchool/ai-devrel-field-notes/002-ai-is-my-editor.md

 ---

-> Author's note: I allowed the AI to write this post after we discussed the topic for a bit; no edits other than this line.
+> Author's note: I allowed the AI to write this post after we discussed the topic for a bit; no edits other than this line and adding Hans for branding.

 ## 📚 Context
 ![Hans in the classroom](./images/Hans_Classroom_small.png)